WordOps/docs.wordops.net/docs/faq.md

 #### Why gzip compression is disabled by default ?

 We disabled gzip compression by default due to gzip related security issues when using TLS connection.
 More informations here [BREACH CVE](https://en.wikipedia.org/wiki/BREACH).
 We replaced gzip by brotli, which provide better performance and compression than gzip.

+#### Is WordOps Let's Encrypt stack compatible with Cloudflare CDN ?

+WordOps Let's Encrypt stack is compatible with Cloudflare CDN, but we still have an higher failure rate when issuing SSL certificates on domains under Cloudflare CDN.
+We are working on it and we will keep you update as soon as we find a workaround to this issue.